parthivrmenon/aws_saa/06_ebs.md

 * Fast Snapshot Restore (FSR)
     * force full init of snapshot to have no latency on first use
     * very expensive
-* **Data Lifecycle Manager** can be used to create EBS Snapshot management policies which:
+* **Data Lifecycle Manager** can be used to automate the EBS Snapshot lifecycle:
+    - create snapshots for EBS based on tags
-    - schedule automatic EBS snapshots
+    - schedule EBS snapshots
     - delete snapshots after the retention period
+    - disaster recovery using cross-region/cross-account copying of snapshots.

 ## Amazon Machine Image (AMI)
+an AMI is a template for launching EC2 instances which included the software, configuration, OS, monitoring etc.

+Benefits:
-offers a way to customize an EC2 instance you can add software, config, OS, monitoring etc faster boot/config time because software is pre-packaged AMIs are built for specific region and can be copied across regions An EC2 instance can be launched from
+- faster boot/config time because software is pre-packaged
+- AMIs are built for specific region and can be copied across regions

+An EC2 instance can be launched from
 - Public AMIs
 - Marketplace AMI